 Employment Law

-- The hours your work
+- The hours you work

-- What the minimum wage is and being paid for
+- What the minimum wage is, and being paid for

 overtime.

-- How much vacation time do you get and when
+- How much vacation time do you get, and when

 - Your rights to public holidays.